Leadership & Service in Youth Development

 Weeks of Community Engagement

-In the heart of the Yucatán peninsula, Mérida is a small city known for its Spanish colonial architecture and archeological treasures.
+Welcome to Mérida, a small city known for its Spanish colonial architecture and archeological treasures.

 CIEE wants all our students to feel welcomed, supported, and empowered to succeed while studying abroad.
 Local CIEE staff have provided details about conditions and cultural attitudes that students with specific identities might encounter in Yucatán.